maazh10/scholarly/README.md

 ## Alpha Version

 - User authentication and authorization.
-- Content management system for instructors.
-- Search and filtering of course content.
-- Workspace for students to view and work through content.
+- Explore PeerJS for video conferencing and implement a test version for it possibly.

 ## Beta Version

 - Polishing the UI, fixing bugs from alpha version.
-- Integration with third-party APIs for content and resources.
-- Real-time chat feature for communication between students and instructors.
+- Complete real-time video chat between students and instructors.
-- Integration with payment processing for premium content.
+- Add extra features such as a chatbot, analytics, profile, etc.

 ## Final Version

 - Fixing bugs from previous versions.
 - Securing our API, focus on vulnerabilities.
 Add 2FA for sign up pssibly.
-- Switch from real-time chat implementation to a video chat using a third party API.
+- Integration with payment processing for premium content.
 - Deploy the application.